WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 features that can't be accessed in any other way.
 Naturally, these APIs can't be removed without a warning anymore.
 They are a part of the WordPress public API and fall under the [WordPress Backwards Compatibility policy](https://developer.wordpress.org/block-editor/contributors/code/backward-compatibility/).
-Removing them involves a deprecation process that spans multiple WordPress releases.
+Removing them involves a deprecation process.
+It may be relatively easy for some APIs, but it may require effort and span multiple WordPress releases for others.

 **Use private experimental APIs instead.**